Minor in

 HUMN 215INTRODUCTION TO RELIGION5

-Choose two courses from the following10
+Choose three courses from the following15

 MYTHOLOGY